-Last but not least, as per usual, this recipe is for a tiny 5″ cake (this is the pan I use).
+Last but not least, as per usual, this recipe is for a tiny 5″ cake.
 See downloadable cake size guide below if you need help with sizing this cake up or down.
 Also, if you need any tips to get comfortable with raw cake making, you may find Unconventional Treats handy for that.

 - ¾ cup cashew butter